WGBH/hydradam2-app/README.md

 A Hydra app that focuses on Digital Asset Management functions.

+## Dependencies

+HydraDAM has the following dependencies that you must install yourself.

+1. Ruby >= 2.2.0
+1. Java 1.8
+1. Redis server

 ## Development Setup

 > NOTE: All commands after Step 1 should be run from where ever your code is located.